6 Tips to Improve Your Safety While Driving on Uganda Roads

 • Remember if you do look away from the road make sure you don’t go off course.

-• Never take your eyes off the road for longer that is absolutely necessary.
-For example, while driving at 90km/h, if you took your eyes off the road for two seconds you will travel 50 metres.
+• Never take your eyes off the road for longer than necessary.
+For example, while driving at 90km/h, if you take your eyes off the road for two seconds, you will travel 50 metres.

 5. Identify escape routes